Helping Children with Phobias: Fear of Bees

 I would also suggest letting your son laugh at you for your fears.
 If he's afraid of the doctor, let him give you shots, and exaggerate your fear in a way that makes him laugh.
 Also, pick something that he is NOT afraid of, and pretend to be very frightened of it.
 Make it something harmless.
 Be silly and over the top in your reaction -- not actually panicky, but more goofy, so that he laughs at your reaction.
 The goal is to get him giggling as much as possible.
 Let him reassure you.
 You could try different things.
 Start with a rock, move on to a butterfly, and then maybe a roly poly bug.

 After a week or so of helping your son laugh as much as possible each day, move on to "play" about bees.
 Try to come up with things that get him giggling about bees.
 Start by drawing a bee, when the two of you are doing artwork together.
-Be silly about it by giving him the opportunity to give it a silly name, like "Silly Bee" so-called because he always gets lost, or he loves honey so much he forgets what he's supposed to be doing.
-Not only does this get him laughing about a topic that holds great anxiety for him, but you are moving the bee from a position of threat and great power to one of silly powerlessness.
+Be silly about it by giving him the opportunity to give it a silly name, like "Silly Bee" because he always gets lost, or he loves honey so much he forgets what he's supposed to be doing.
+Not only does this get your son laughing about a topic that holds great anxiety for him, but you are moving the bee from a position of threat and power to one of silly powerlessness.

 You can move on then to humanizing the bee.
 If he likes dinosaurs, give SillyBee a dinosaur best friend.
 When he gets lost in the honey, his mother misses him and goes in search of him.
 As you draw and discuss the bee family, pay close attention to his level of comfort.
 If he seems very anxious, breathe with him.
 Or simply back off a bit.
 Or best yet, find a way to make the whole thing more giggly, which will relax him.

 What if the presence of the bee drawings makes him panic?
 Let him crumple up the drawing and throw it in the trash, which will be empowering for him.
 If he's still upset, hold him and speak soothingly.
-Tell him that you will keep him safe.
-That you know he is frightened, but he's safe.
+Tell him that you will keep him safe, that you know he is frightened, but he's safe.
 Let him sweat and cry and offload all that panic.
 Afterwards, he will be much more relaxed, about bees and about everything else.

 Once your son is able to relax about the bee drawings, begin role playing bees with him.
 Ask him if he will be a bee and chase you.
 Play the part of being scared in a goofy, over-the-top way.
 If he finally catches you and "stings" you, ham up your fear reaction but don't emphasize pain as a response.
 The goal is to get him giggling and help him feel powerful.